-Hashimoto disease (also known as Hashimoto thyroiditis) is an autoimmune disease affecting the thyroid.
+Hashimoto’s thyroiditis (also known as Hashimoto’s disease or autoimmune thyroiditis) is an autoimmune disease affecting the thyroid.
 With any autoimmune disease, your immune system, designed to attack germs and make the body well, mistakenly attacks itself.

-Hashimoto disease occurs when the body attacks the thyroid as if it were a virus.
+Hashimoto’s thyroiditis occurs when your body attacks the thyroid as if it were a virus.
 This leads to a decrease in thyroid function and hormone production.

-The thyroid is a butterfly-shaped gland attached to the front of the windpipe.
-It’s a part of the endocrine system, which is responsible for producing, storing, and using hormones.
+The thyroid is a butterfly-shaped gland attached to the front of your windpipe.
+It’s part of the endocrine system, which is responsible for producing, storing, and using hormones.

 Any disturbance in the thyroid can affect:

 When your thyroid doesn’t produce enough hormone, it’s in a state of hypothyroidism.
 Hypothyroidism affects your body’s metabolism.
 That’s why changes in weight are often associated with thyroid problems.

 Not everyone with Hashimoto’s thyroiditis develops hypothyroidism.
 However, Hashimoto’s thyroiditis is typically the No. 1 cause of hypothyroidism.

 How can you tell the difference between Hashimoto’s thyroiditis and hypothyroidism?